Abu Dhabi's Etihad to operate second flight to Israel carrying Palestinian aid

 It was not immediately clear what has since happened to the first shipment.
 A Palestinian Authority spokesman could not be immediately reached for comment.

-Like the first flight, Wednesday’s flight from Abu Dhabi will be cargo-only with no passengers onboard, the Etihad spokeswoman told Reuters by email.
+Like the first flight, Tuesday’s flight from Abu Dhabi will be cargo-only with no passengers onboard, the Etihad spokeswoman told Reuters by email.

 “Etihad Airways continues to operate humanitarian flights providing much needed aid to nations within its network and beyond,” she said.